blockchain-etl/ethereum-etl/README.md

 #### export_geth_traces.py

-The API used in this command is not supported by Infura, so you will need a local geth archive node (`geth --gcmode archive --syncmode full`).
+The API used in this command is not supported by Infura, so you will need a local Geth archive node (`geth --gcmode archive --syncmode full`).

 ```bash
 > python export_geth_traces.py --start-block 0 --end-block 500000 \